 - Novotel Hotel Ottawa, 33 Nicholas St. Tel: (613) 230-3033 or 1-800-668-6835 Fax: (613) 760-4765.
 E-mail: email@example.com. www.novotelottawa.com.
 Prices: CAD $ 159 and up.
 Breakfast extra.
 AAA or CAA discount of 10% off daily rate.
 Hi Speed Internet.

 5. Travel to and from the Airport.
-You may take a taxi from the Airport to the downtown area where the above accommodations are located (about $ 25 CAD) or you can take an airport shuttle bus directly into the city (about $ 15.00 CAD).
-Get off at the Novotel Hotel for the closest stop to Sandy Hill.
+You may take a taxi from the Airport to the downtown area where the above accommodations are located (about $ 30 CAD) or you can take an airport shuttle bus directly into the city (about $ 15.00 CAD) - get off at the Novotel Hotel for the closest stop to Sandy Hill.
 Ottawa City Transpo also operates a bus between the Airport and the University of Ottawa Campus : Bus # 97 direct (ask at the Ground Transportation desk for information).
 Get off at the University of Ottawa; about 24 mins from airport.
 Cash fare for OC transpo is $3.40 CAD

 6. For what to see and do in Ottawa, check out the website: www.ottawatourism.ca.